image-source-control/image-source-control/readme.txt

 - Feature: (Pro) set the `isc-disable-overlay` class on specific images to prevent the overlay from showing up
 - Improvement: find alignment information classes also, when multiple classes are given in the `<figure>` tag
 - Improvement: added the `isc_extract_images_from_html` filter to manipulate images that use captions
+- Fix: the page content was not put together correctly when `isc_stop_overlay` was added manually to it and no images were found

 = 2.12.0 =